danpla/dpscreenocr/doc/manual.md

 ### Windows

 dpScreenOCR for Windows comes with the English language pack.
+To install other languages, use the language manager as described in the "[Language manager]" section.

-To install other languages, visit the [languages page][Language packs], download ".traineddata" files you want, and place them in the `C:\Users\(your name)\AppData\Local\dpscreenocr\tesseract_5_data` folder.
+Alternatively, you can install languages manually: download the needed Tesseract language files (for example, from the [languages page][Language packs]), and place them in the `C:\Users\(your name)\AppData\Local\dpscreenocr\tesseract_5_data` folder.
 To quickly navigate to this folder, press Windows + R to open "Run" and paste `%LOCALAPPDATA%\dpscreenocr\tesseract_5_data`.
 You can